Jan-Erik Leinhos: Louisville City FC

 Leinhos was invited to trial with the Louisville City upon completion of his senior season with Marshall.
 In February, Louisville City announced that it had signed Leinhos after a successful trial.
 Leinhos made his debut for the club in the U.S. Open Cup in a 1–0 win against Chattanooga Red Wolves.
 He further made his league debut, coming on in the 61st minute in a 5–2 win for Louisville against San Diego Loyal SC.
 Following the 2022 season, he was released by Louisville.

 One Knoxville SC

 On 23 December 2022 Leinhos signed with USL League One side One Knoxville SC.
+He made his debut against Chattanooga Red Wolves, coming on as a substitute in the 38th minute.
+Leinhos was released by One Knoxville after the end of the season.

+Return to Germany

+In 2024, Leinhos returned to Germany and started training with KSV Baunatal at the beginning of the year with a view to signing a deal.
+However, he had an unfortunate training session and dislocated his shoulder, requiring surgery.
+In May 2024, he got a job as a Recruitment Consultant at a company in Münich.